Randall Greenwood 1948 - 2020 - Obituary

 Services will be held for Randy on September 9, 2020 at 1:30 pm at Fort Logan National Cemetery.

-In lieu of flowers, the family would like you to consider making a donation in Randy's name to: The Arvada Soccer Association (Edge Soccer Club) PO Box 265, Arvada, Colorado 80001 or call 303 403-0902 x1000, or the Lustgarten Foundation for Pancreatic Cancer Research, lustgarten.org
+In lieu of flowers, the family would like you to consider making a donation in Randy's name to: The Arvada Soccer Association (Edge Soccer Club) PO Box 265, Arvada, Colorado 80001 or call 303 403-0902 x1000.